eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 In this step, we create a tiny IoT solution that receives the sensor data and simply prints the data out to the console.
 But how do we get the data from Eclipse Hono ?
 It's easy.
 Hono provides an AMQP endpoint that makes it possible for applications to receive telemetry data.
 Hono does not make any assumption how the payload looks like and merely forwards the data "as is" to the AMQP endpoint.
 Our application receives the data and does something useful with it.
 Well, in this case just prints it out to the console.

 To save us some time at this point, we have already created the application for you.
-[Download](../samplecode/cloudapp) and import the import it into your IDE
+[Download](../samplecode/cloudapp) and then import it into your IDE

 Open the ```src/main/resources/application.yml``` and configure the tenantId, username and password.
 > Where to find these values ?
-Login to [Bosch IoT Suite Portal](https://www.bosch-iot-suite.com/subscriptions) with your Bosch ID and click on `Credentials`.
+Login to [Bosch IoT Suite Portal](https://accounts.bosch-iot-suite.com/subscriptions/) with your Bosch ID and click on `Credentials`.

 Run the app with ```mvn spring-boot:run```.
 You should not see any data coming in just yet.
 But we can change that quickly by sending some geolocation data to the MQTT endpoint.